SilverPhoenix99/ducktape/README.md

 a << 'bye'
 ```

-The output will only be for the `on_changed` hook, that wasn't removed:
+The output will only be for the `on_changed` hook, which wasn't removed:
 ```ruby
 => "\"on_changed\", Ducktape::HookableArray<37347c>, \"<<\", [\"bye\"], [1, :x, \"hi\", \"bye\"]"
 ```

 Future work
 ===========
-* Hashes passed to BA's should check for element changes (hashes with hooks).
+* Pass a hook by method name.
+This will provide a more dynamic binding if the method is overriden.
 * Multi-sourced BA's.
 * More complex binding source paths instead of just the member name (e.g.: ruby like 'a.b.c' or xml like 'a/b/c').